Vestorly/ember-cli-infinite-scroll/README.md

 ###Other Resources
 ---

-[Ember Infinity](http://hhff.github.io/ember-infinity/) is a great addon that works with the Kaminari Gem out of the box.
+[Ember Infinity](http://hhff.github.io/ember-infinity/) is a great addon that works with the Rails Kaminari Gem.